michaelseyo/data-exporter/README.md

 ```

 ## Challenges
-Setting up was difficult as this was my first time making use of `AWS Lambda` functions to create a serverless app, but luckily there was `AWS Amplify` to help to ease the process.

 I initially also faced difficulty in determining what type of chart I should plot out.
 To plot the trend of the number of graduates from the past 5 years across institutions, I settled on using a line chart since time is a continuous variable.
 However, the root data that I used before manipulation contained many different institutions and when I plotted all of them, the line chart was too cluttered.
 Furthermore, the scale wasn't very good because of the large range of numbers.

 I realised that to make a fairer comparison, since the data for ITE institution were combined into the 3 different campuses (ITE College West/East/Central), it would be better to combine the different institutions into the 3 qualifications: ITE, Diploma, Degree.
 This reduced the number of lines to be plotted and also made comparison fairer.